Learning to Generate All Feasible Actions: Methodology

 Given a sample $a\sim q_\theta$, it is not possible to directly evaluate $q_\theta(a)$ as it is not available in closed form.
 Therefore, $q_\theta$ needs to be estimated to compute the gradients of the f-divergence.
 Given $N$ sampled actions ${a_i} \sim q_\theta$, $q_\theta$ can be approximated with a \gls*{kde} by

 where $k_\sigma$ is a Gaussian kernel with a diagonal bandwidth matrix $\sigma$.
-The \gls*{kde} makes the estimate of the expectation possible.
+The \gls*{kde} enables the estimation of the expectation.
 Using \eqref{eq:dfexp}, computing the expectation value as the average over the samples yields

-This gradient estimator turned out not to converge in our experiments.
-While a systematic investigation of the convergence issue was not completed, we suspect two primary reasons for this.
+The gradient estimator in \eqref{eq:est_df} did not converge in our experiments.
+While a systematic investigation of the convergence issue was not completed, we suspect two primary reasons.
 First, the support $q_\theta$ usually does not cover the whole action space $\mathcal{A}$, which is necessary for the expectation formulation in \eqref{eq:dfexp}.
 Second, evaluating $q_\theta(a_i)$ based on a \gls*{kde}, which uses ${a_j}$ as supports, has a bias for $j=i$.

-Adding Gaussian noise to the samples gives full support in $\mathcal{A}$ and reduces the bias at the support points of the KDE, which lead to convergence in the experiments.
-The new smoothed samples are given by $a^*_j = a_i + \epsilon$ for $mi \leq j < m(i+1)$ and $\epsilon \sim \mathcal{N}(0,\sigma')$, where $m$ indicates the number of smoothed samples drawn for each original sample.
+Adding Gaussian noise to the samples gives full support in $\mathcal{A}$ and reduces the bias at the support points of the KDE, which led to convergence in the experiments.
+The new samples are given by $a^*_j = a_i + \epsilon$ for $mi \leq j < m(i+1)$ and $\epsilon \sim \mathcal{N}(0,\sigma')$, where $m$ indicates the number of samples drawn for each original sample.
 This is equivalent to sampling from a \gls*{kde} with $a_i$ as supports and $\sigma^\prime$ as bandwidth.
-The gradient, using importance sampling in \eqref{eq:dfresampl}, can be rewritten after resampling as follows
+Using importance sampling in \eqref{eq:dfresampl}, the gradient in~\eqref{eq:est_df} after resampling can be rewritten as follows

 with $M = mN$.
-Additionally, \eqref{eq:est_dfresampl} requires an estimate of $p$, which in turn requires an estimate of the volume in \eqref{eq:scoredist}
+Additionally, equation~\eqref{eq:est_dfresampl} requires an estimate of $p$, which in turn requires an estimate of the volume in \eqref{eq:scoredist}

-This estimation is similar to self-normalized importance sampling (\cite{Murphy2012}) but uses the proposal distribution.
+This volume estimation in~\eqref{eq:mcis} is similar to self-normalized importance sampling (\cite{Murphy2012}) but uses the proposal distribution.
 The bandwidth $\sigma^\prime$ of the proposal distribution is a hyper-parameter.
-Setting $\sigma^\prime = c \,\sigma$, experiments show that $c > 1$ helps convergence.
+Setting $\sigma^\prime = c \,\sigma$, experiments show that in most cases $c > 1$ helps convergence.
 Intuitively, a larger bandwidth enables the exploration of nearby modes in the action space.
-Specific estimators for the different f-divergences can be obtained substituting $f'$ from Table \ref{tb:divergences} into \eqref{eq:est_dfresampl}.
-A summary of the gradient estimators used in this work is given in Table \ref{tab:grad_est}.
+Specific estimators for the different f-divergences can be obtained by substituting $f'$ from Table~\ref{tb:divergences} into \eqref{eq:est_dfresampl}.
+A summary of the gradient estimators used in this work is given in Table~\ref{tab:grad_est}.